haandahl/income-experiences/DesignDocuments/UserStories.md

 As a registered user or minor, I want to be able to explore financial situations that would be representative of different careers, in order to help make decisions about which career to pursue.

+### Search Unique Topics

+As a registered user or minor, I want to be able to search stories and forum threads for mentions of topics related to financial experiences in order to find perspectives of interest or decide to post the forum.

 ### Ask Questions of Individual Users

 As an advanced user, I want to be able to ask questions directed at specific users with stories of interest to me.